integreat-io/integreat-transporter-bull/README.md

 You may choose to set the `uri` or specify the individual properties.

+### Dispatching an action to the queue

+When an action is dispatched in Integreat, in a setup with a queue, any action with `meta.queue` set to `true` will be passed to the queue.
+When an action is pulled from the queue, it is again dispatched to the queue service, if it is listening.

+`meta.queue` may also be a Unix timestamp (millieseconds since epoc, aka 1970-01-01), in which case the action will be delayed until the timestamp is reached, and then dispatched as normal.

 ### Debugging

 Run Integreat with env variable `DEBUG=integreat:transporter:bull`, to receive